DimitrisMazarakis/lab_assignment/Design_pattern/README.md

 # Bonus Part

 For the bonus part all I did is to change the travis.yml file and add the right_output_metrics.csv file to the repository.
 I also removed target file from the gitignore file because in order to run the program from travis I needed the jar file that were in the target folder.
 As you can see I added the java -jar command to the travis.yml in order to create the output file and after that I used diff command to compare the expected and the created files.
-If the files are the same then it shows "Same files" else it shows "Different files" and trigger a built fail
+If the files are the same then it shows "Same files" else it shows "Different files" and trigger a build fail.

 ![](/media/bonus_part.png)